NeXeonSystems/NeXeonSystems-Website-Monitor/README.md

 - **v1.0.0** (November 9, 2024): Added real-time status monitor with enhanced CSS and improved layout.
 - **v1.1.0** (November 10, 2024): Updated CSS to support background images for enhanced design.
 (You can edit the background image in the CSS.)
 - **v1.1.1** (November 11, 2024): Enhanced Design with Interactive Chart & New CSS Styling.
-Added .env configuration
+Added .env configuration.

 ---------------------------------------------------
 All copyrights goes to NeXeonSystems & Nethuka 2024